Ferdi265/wl-mirror/README.md

 The [`scripts/`](scripts/) folder contains examples on how `wl-mirror` can be used.

-- [`wl-present`](scripts/wl-present) is a small script to demonstrate the use of the `-S` option to interactively present on a Sway desktop.
+- [`wl-present`](scripts/wl-present) is a small script to demonstrate the use of the `-S` option to interactively present on Sway.
   This script is especially useful when binding the `wl-present` subcommands to keyboard shortcuts.